The 10 Best Bottles for Breastfed Babies

 Plastic Bottles

-Plastic bottles are a popular choice due to their lightweight and unbreakable nature.
+Plastic bottles are a popular choice because of their lightweight and unbreakable nature.
 They are easy to handle, both for parents and for older babies learning to hold their own bottles.
 Modern plastic bottles are made from safe materials that are free from harmful chemicals like BPA.
 However, it's important to replace plastic bottles and nipples regularly as they can wear out over time.

 Silicone Bottles